slooker/technical-assessment/README.md

 You can start the server with nodemon by running `yarn dev`.

+## Authorization ##
+All endpoints require an API key inside of the `authorization` header field.

 ## Endpoints ##
-All fields are required unless otherwise specified
+All fields are required unless otherwise specified.

 ### POST /user ###
 Creates a new user.